Contents

 “Vaping products are already banned for the underage, yet kids are getting hold of these products.
 So, what we don’t need now is more bans, more restrictions, if the Government can’t even enforce its existing laws.
 The black market has been allowed to flourish, so what we really need is to prosecute these criminals and to introduce harsh fines.”

-Some of the proposed restrictions within the Bill, like the restriction of vape flavours, could have the adverse effect of making vaping a less appealing alternative to smoking for adults.
-Research from the Government’s own impact assessment has found that over one in ten current vapers are at risk of relapsing back into smoking if their preferred flavours are no longer available, which is surely something that should be avoided at all costs.
+Some of the proposed restrictions within the Bill, like the restriction of vape flavours, could have had the adverse effect of making vaping a less appealing alternative to smoking for adults.
+Research from the Government’s own impact assessment found that over one in ten current vapers are at risk of relapsing back into smoking if their preferred flavours are no longer available, which is surely something that should be avoided at all costs.
 Andrej explains:

 ‘If the Government want to achieve Smokefree 2030 for this country it needs to embrace vaping as part of the solution.
 The UK has now achieve one of the lowest smoking rates in Europe, thanks to a very pro-vaping stance in the past.”